Is your British chocolate really made in Britain?

 Paul A. Young – http://www.paulayoung.co.uk – chocolates hand made in their shops in London, using ingredients sourced from all over the world.

-Walls Magnum chocolates are made in the UK by KCL Limited (under licence from Unilever, an Anglo–Dutch company)
+Walls Magnum chocolates are made in the UK by KCL Limited (under licence from Unilever, an Anglo–Dutch company).
+Some other Unilever products, including as far as I know Walls ice cream sold in the UK, are made in the UK too.

 Jakemans menthol sweets – it says on the packet manufactured by Jakemans (Confectionery) Limited, Bolton so that strongly implies made in the UK (owned by G.R.
 Lanes Health Products).